Image: Lynette Marshall

 3 Tips for Storing Digital Photos to Keep Them Forever

-Think back to a time you asked someone to take a picture of you with your phone.
-You probably had them to try a few different angles and move around to get the lighting just right.
-Sixteen photos later you have the perfect instagram post — and suddenly a lot less storage space.
+Think back to a time you took a photo of your dog with your phone to post on social media.
+You probably tried a few different angles and moved around to get the lighting just right.
+Sixteen photos later you have the perfect instagram post—and suddenly a lot less storage space.

 According to Gigaom, most of us keep an average of 630 photos and 24 videos stored on our phone.
 Storing digital photos may not seem like a difficult task at first, but with the limited storage space available on our devices, finding a long-term solution can feel daunting.
 We’re here to help!

 1. Free up storage space on your phone